marigold-dev/training-nft-1/README.md

 Explanations:

-- the first line `#import "@ligo/fa/lib/fa2/nft/nft.impl.jsligo" "FA2Impl"` imports the Ligo FA library implmentation we want to extend.
+- the first line `#import "@ligo/fa/lib/fa2/nft/nft.impl.jsligo" "FA2Impl"` imports the Ligo FA library implmentation that we are going to extend.
 We will add new entrypoints the the base code.
 - `storage` definition is an extension of the imported library storage, we point to the original types keeping the same naming
   - `FA2Impl.NFT.ledger` : keep/trace ownership of tokens
   - `FA2Impl.TZIP16.metadata` : tzip-16 compliance